Tim Chadwick

 Timothy John Chadwick (4 October 1962 – 17 March 2010) was a New Zealand artist, motoring enthusiast and author.
 His mixed media paintings have been exhibited at the Govett-Brewster Art Gallery, New Plymouth, the Manawatu Art Gallery in Palmerston North, and dealer galleries in Auckland and Wellington, as well as at the Lincoln Center, New York and in Australia and the United Kingdom.
 His paintings are held in the Massey University collection, the James Wallace collection of New Zealand art and several private collections in San Francisco, Melbourne, London and throughout New Zealand.

 Chadwick had also had more than a dozen non-fiction books published, including Tractors in New Zealand and Saloon Motorsport in New Zealand.
 He turned to writing after suffering "artist's block", and his first books featured paintings of the cars they discussed.
 He also wrote for NZ Classic Car magazine, a local New Zealand newspaper and occasionally New Zealand Truck and Driver magazine.
 His artwork often had crossovers with his motoring writing, for example, a major series of work created in the late-1980s and early-1990s was painted on second hand car bonnets (hoods).
 A later work featured Abel Tasman, an Austin Tasman car and the now extinct thylacine (Tasmanian tiger).

 Life

-Chadwick was born in Hawera, South Taranaki in 1962.
+Chadwick was born in Hāwera, South Taranaki in 1962.

 In his formative art years Chadwick was taught by artists Cliff Whiting, Paul Dibble and Frank Davis.

-In the early 1990s he led a group known as the Scarecrow Committee who unsuccessfully campaigned to prevent KFC from bulldozing the Hawera house of New Zealand author Ronald Hugh Morrieson and replacing it with a fast food outlet.
+In the early 1990s he led a group known as the Scarecrow Committee who unsuccessfully campaigned to prevent KFC from bulldozing the Hāwera house of New Zealand author Ronald Hugh Morrieson and replacing it with a fast food outlet.
 This is detailed in Julia Millen's book, Ronald Hugh Morrieson: A Biography.
-In 2008 Chadwick set foot in the Hawera KFC outlet for the first time since the Morrieson house campaign of the early 1990s,at Hawera, to read a chapter from The Scarecrow by Ronald Hugh Morrieson as part of artist Liz Allens 'One Day Sculpture' art happening.
+In 2008 Chadwick set foot in the Hāwera KFC outlet for the first time since the Morrieson house campaign of the early 1990s, at Hāwera, to read a chapter from The Scarecrow by Ronald Hugh Morrieson as part of artist Liz Allens 'One Day Sculpture' art happening.